Ellpeck/TinyLifeWeb/web/_posts/tt_pronouns/2023-04-15-tt_pronouns.md

 steam: "https://store.steampowered.com/news/app/1651490/view/5306971121503255286"
 ---

-*Before we get started: A super cool announcement is happening next week, so if you don't want to miss out, be sure to subscribe to the [mailing list](https://tinylifegame.com/subscribe), follow us on [Twitter](https://twitter.com/TinyLifeGame), or join the [Discord server](https://link.tinylifegame.com/discordweb)!*

 Yesterday, we released what we lovingly called *The Pronoun Update™*, which contains plenty of improvements and bug fixes and one important new feature: the ability to set custom pronouns for each Tiny you create.

 ![](0.31.0.png)